cloudevents/spec/spec.md

      originating context and/or relative to a wall-clock.
    - understanding the context-related detail information carried in the event.
+   - correlating event instances from multiple event producers and send them to the same consumer context.

    In some cases, the consuming application might be interested in:
    - obtaining further details about the event's subject from the originating context, like obtaining detail information about a changed object that requires privileged access authorization.
+     For example, a HR solution might only publish very limited information in events for privacy reasons, and any event consumer needing more data will have to obtain details related to the event from the HR system under their own authorization context.
    - interact with the event's subject at the originating context, for instance reading a storage blob after having been informed that this blob has just been created.